List of active policies

 Your personal information is the information that identifies you - like your name, or address and other contact details.
 We collect this information when we talk to you about learning opportunities so we can keep in touch, and when we sign you up on a learning programme.
 We will collect more information whilst you are learning with us, such as your attendance and progress.

 Babington will ensure that your privacy is protected and that your information is safe.
-In order to stop unauthorised access or sharing we have put in place physical, electronic and managerial procedures to safeguard and secure the information we collect from you, including your online details.
+In order to stop unauthorised access or sharing we have put in place physical, electronic and compliance procedures to safeguard and secure the information we collect from you, including your online details.

 Why do we collect personal information about you?